Kerry Galusha: Personal life

 Galusha is the sister of Canadian curler Kevin Koe, who skips a team out of Alberta, and twin sister of curler Jamie Koe, who skips a team out of the Northwest Territories.
 She works for the Government of the Northwest Territories as a finance officer for the Department of Justice.
-She is married and has a daughter, Sydney.
+She is married and has a daughter, Sydney who is also a competitive curler.